ghc/ghc/README.md

 #### Clean and full rebuild

 * `build clean` removes all build artefacts.
-Note, we are working towards a complete separation of GHC sources and build artefacts: [#113][build-artefacts-issue].

-* `build -B` forces Shake to rerun all rules, even if results of the previous build are still in the GHC tree.
+* `build -B` forces Shake to rerun all rules, even if the previous build results are are still up-to-date.

 #### Source distribution